anime-dl/anime-downloader/README.md

 **Note**:
 - For Cloudflare scraping either [cfscrape](https://github.com/Anorov/cloudflare-scrape) or [selenium](https://www.selenium.dev/) is used.
 [Cfscrape](https://github.com/Anorov/cloudflare-scrape) depends on [`node-js`](https://nodejs.org/en/) and [selenium](https://www.selenium.dev/) utilizes an automated invisible instance of a browser (chrome/firefox).
 So, if you want to use Cloudflare enabled sites, make sure you have [node-js](https://nodejs.org/en/) and a [webdriver](https://www.selenium.dev/selenium/docs/api/py/index.html#drivers) installed.
 - You might have to use pip3 depending on your system
+- For the GUI you may need to import PyQt5 via pip

 ## Usage